 The Company has not adopted a mandatory retirement age for directors or imposed any restrictions on a director's ability to stand for re-election.
-The Company is of the opinion that imposing such restrictions could put the Company at risk of losing directors who have an in-depth knowledge and understanding of the Company and its business, including the complex history behind the Company's principal asset, the Entrée/Oyu Tolgoi joint venture property in Mongolia.
+The Company is of the opinion that imposing such restrictions could put the Company at risk of losing directors who have an in-depth knowledge and understanding of the Company and its business, including the complex history behind the Company's principal asset, the JV property in Mongolia.
 This loss of knowledge and understanding would not necessarily be in the best interests of the Company or its shareholders.
 However, recognizing the need to balance experience with other criteria, the Board Diversity Policy provides that periodically, but at least once every three years, the Board will consider the need for and, if deemed necessary, implement a renewal program intended to achieve what the Board believes to be a desirable balance of skills, experience, expertise, gender, age, and other diversity criteria.
+The Board last implemented a renewal program in 2022, replacing 60% of the Company's non-executive directors, and does not consider another renewal program to be necessary at this time.